Air Conditioner Repair Checklist

 - Find the breaker marked “AC” and ensure it’s in the “on” position.
-If it’s overloaded, the switch will be in the in between or “off” spot.
+If it’s overloaded, the switch will be in the "off" position.

 - Firmly shift the switch back to the “on” position.
 If it instantly trips again, don’t reset it and call us at 309-517-7511.
 A breaker that keeps tripping could mean your residence has electrical trouble.

 If your thermostat isn’t telling your air conditioner to run, it won’t switch on.

 The most important step is ensuring it’s switched to “cool” and not “heat.”
 Otherwise your air conditioner will probably not switch on.
 You may also have warm air moving from vents being the furnace is on instead.

 - Put in new batteries if the screen is clear.
 If the screen is presenting garbled numbers, get a new thermostat.